State Champs: The Finer Things and The Acoustic Things (2013–2015)

-Originally, the band was supposed to support Chunk!
-No, Captain Chunk! on their Pardon My French Tour in March and April 2013; instead Chunk!
-No, Captain Chunk! went on tour with A Day to Remember, resulting in State Champs supporting Handguns on their Pardon My Angst tour in March.
 The band finished recording their debut full-length with producer Sam Pura at The Panda Studios and co-producer and former New Found Glory guitarist Steve Klein in Fremont, CA in May 2013.
 The group supported New Found Glory on their west coast tour in June, before supporting Cartel.

-Their debut full-length album, The Finer Things, was released on October 8, 2013.
-It debuted at #2 on the Billboard Heatseekers chart, selling a little over 3,100 copies in the first week of release.
+Their debut full-length album, The Finer Things, was released on October 8, 2013, and reached the Billboard 200.
 To support the album, the band supported Motion City Soundtrack and Bayside on a fall tour in North America.
-The band spent a majority of 2014 touring in support of The Finer Things.
-The band started their busy 2014 schedule in March with their first full United States tour, opening for We Are The In Crowd, William Becket, Set It Off and Candy Hearts.
-Shortly after completing this tour, the band headed on tour overseas for the first time to support pop-punk band The Wonder Years and A Loss for Words.
-The tour routed throughout the UK and mainland Europe.
+The band spent a majority of 2014 touring in support of the album, continuing to fill in support slots on tours around the US and Europe.

-The band performed on the Kevin Says stage for the 2014 installment of the Vans Warped Tour occasionally playing the main Kia Soul stage.
-During the tour, it was announced that the band would also be co-headlining the 2014 Pure Noise Records Tour with Handguns, with support from Forever Came Calling, Front Porch Step, Heart to Heart and Brigades.
 On October 7, 2014, the band released an acoustic EP titled The Acoustic Things which featured acoustic versions of five tracks from The Finer Things as well as two new songs.